Previous | Contents | Index | Next

 The Session configuration panel contains the basic options you need to specify in order to open a session at all, and also allows you to save your settings to be reloaded later.

-The top box on the Session panel, labelled ‘Specify your connection by host name’, contains the details that need to be filled in before PuTTY can open a session at all.
+The top box on the Session panel, labelled ‘Specify the destination you want to connect to’, contains the details that need to be filled in before PuTTY can open a session at all.

 The next part of the Session configuration panel allows you to save your preferred PuTTY options so they will appear automatically the next time you start PuTTY.
 It also allows you to create saved sessions, which contain a full set of configuration options plus a host name and protocol.
 A saved session contains all the information PuTTY needs to start exactly the session you want.